About this document

 The following HCP for cloud scale issues are resolved in this release.

-The following table lists resolved issues affecting object storage management.
+The following table lists resolved issues affecting system management.

 This issue is resolved.